TLINDEN/udpxd/README.md

 ## Installation

-This software doesn't have eny external dependencies, but you need either BSD make or GNU make installed to build it.
+This software doesn't have any external dependencies, but you need either BSD make or GNU make installed to build it.

 First you need to check out the source code.
 Skip this, if